puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/pe.md

 There is no way to collect just `PE` data with artemis instead it is an optional feature for the Windows `filelisting`, `rawfilelisting`, and `processes` artifacts.\
-However, it is possible to directly parse `PE` files by using `JavaScript`.
+However, it is possible to directly parse `PE` files by using JavaScript.
 See the [scripts](../../Intro/Scripting/scripts.md) chapter for examples.

 # Collection Optaions